-The health of your teeth and mouth is very important to the well-being of your entire body, and while routine brushing and flossing at home is necessary to keep your smile looking its best, visiting Doctors Sha-Vashtiy Z. Young-Ufeli, Stacey McDowell, Liliana Rios, and Kimberlyn Atherton for a comprehensive exam and cleaning, is essential.
+The health of your teeth and mouth is very important to the well-being of your entire body, and while routine brushing and flossing at home is necessary to keep your smile looking its best, visiting Doctors Sha-Vashtiy Z. Young-Ufeli, Stacey McDowell, Kimberlyn Atherton, and Mehran Payandeh for a comprehensive exam and cleaning, is essential.
 The American Dental Association recommends that you visit your dentist every six months to ensure your teeth stay healthy and your smile stays beautiful.

 By routinely seeing your dentist for exams and cleanings, you can:

 - Prevent tooth decay, gum disease, and bad breath